statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 where the isophotes are found as described in \ref{sec:r20}.

-The first panel in Fig. \ref{fig:bulge_strength_grid} shows the dependence of $C$ on resolution and signal-to-noise.
-As seen in the figure, $C$ is robust to changes in \avgsnr{}: there is no systematic offset in concentration until $\log$ \avgsnr{} reaches 0.2. \new{This is expected since both $R_{20}$ and $R_{80}$ are not strongly affected by noise.} Below this \avgsnr{}, $C$ is slightly underestimated by $\sim 0.2$.
+The first panel in Fig. \ref{fig:bulge_strength_grid} shows the dependence of $C$ on resolution and the signal-to-noise \new{ratio}. $C$ is robust to changes in \avgsnr{}: there is no systematic offset in concentration until $\log$ \avgsnr{} reaches 0.2.
+This is expected since both $R_{20}$ and $R_{80}$ are not strongly affected by noise.
+Below this \avgsnr{}, $C$ is slightly underestimated by $\sim 0.2$.
 The scatter in $C$ slightly increases as \avgsnr{} decreases, reaching an uncertainty of $\pm$0.2 at low \avgsnr{} at a fixed resolution.
-This is consistent with what \cite{Conselice2000}, \cite{Lotz2004}, and \cite{Ren2024} found, and we do not find the strong signal-to-noise dependence reported in \cite{Graham2001} and \cite{Trujillo2001}.
+This is consistent with what \cite{Conselice2000}, \cite{Lotz2004}, and \cite{Ren2024} found. \new{\cite{Graham2001} and \cite{Trujillo2001} note that $C$ requires knowing the total flux and hence a maximal radius, which can lead to a \avgsnr{} dependence.
+Our total flux is measured in a $1.5R_p$ aperture, which is stable even at low \avgsnr{}, and this makes $C$ robust in the low signal-to-noise regime.
+In an a very high $n$ case, however, 1.5$R_p$ does not fully enclose the total flux \citep{Graham2005}, leading to a systematic underestimate of the \textit{real} concentration -- but this error does not depend on resolution or depth.}